 On 15 March 1891, he was sentenced to be remanded at Lambeth Infirmary as a wandering lunatic but later escaped and stabbed the first two women he encountered.
 He was quickly recaptured and transferred to the more secure Broadmoor Lunatic Asylum.
 MacNaughten was known to have later destroyed documentation relating to the Cutbush case and this has made many people think he did so to protect a fellow senior member of the Force whose son may have been the notorious serial killer; but though his health had been ruined by his association with prostitutes, that he was insane and had attacked women with a knife, there is no evidence as such to link him with the Jack the Ripper murders.

-This theory does not tie in with his alleged homosexuality however, and the rumour that he had been present at the Cleveland Street Male Brothel when it had been raided by the police, and where a number of prominent Victorian gentlemen had been arrested.
+This theory does not tie in with his alleged homosexuality however, and the rumour that he had been present at the Cleveland Street Male Brothel when it had been raided by the police, and where several prominent Victorian gentlemen had been arrested.

 Those mentioned so far have for many years been the main suspects in the Whitechapel Murders and one of them is likely to have been Jack the Ripper, but there are others who were suspected both at the time and since:

-Lewis Carroll, or Charles Lutwidge Dodgson, the author of Alice in Wonderland is believed by some to have placed in his sequel Alice through the Looking Glass coded anagrams that make reference to him being Jack the Ripper.
-If so, then he fails to elaborate further in the sense of providing proof for the claim.
+Lewis Carroll, or Charles Lutwidge Dodgson, the author of Alice in Wonderland is believed by some to have placed in his sequel Alice through the Looking Glass coded anagrams referring to his being Jack the Ripper.

 James Maybrick was a merchant from Liverpool who regularly visited London and confessed to being Jack the Ripper in his diary.
-The validity of the diary concerned has never been confirmed however, and remains disputed to this day.
-He died less than a year after the final Ripper murder.
-His wife was later convicted of having poisoned him.
+The validity of the diary has never been confirmed however and remains disputed to this day.
+He also died less than a year after the final Ripper murder with his wife later convicted of having poisoned him.